Faur/02456-VAE/readme.md

     pip install awscli --ignore-installed six

 Once installed we need to configure it.
-We have created an user for you with the privleges to start and stop a server (read more [here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)):
+We have created an user for you with the privleges to start and stop a server (read more [here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)).

     aws configure
-    AWS Access Key ID []: AKIAIJ2A6YHGYY5FQ76Q
+    AWS Access Key ID []: <Access_ID>
-    AWS Secret Access Key []: 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
+    AWS Secret Access Key []: <Secret_Key>
     Default region name []: eu-west-1

 Leave the rest as their default (just press enter).